You are here

 There are dozens of Capital Bikeshare racks across the city where you can borrow a bike with a day pass, or book a tour to see the sights via bicycle (or even a Segway!) with Bike & Roll.
 Miles of bike paths and bike lanes mean you can peddle past everything from the monuments and memorials to quaint neighborhoods in all four quadrants of the city.

-If you want a new view of the monuments, you can rent a paddle boat in the warmer months and make your way around the Tidal Basin, or get out on the glorious Potomac River by renting a canoe or kayak from Thompson Boat Center in Georgetown or even a standup paddle board at the Key Bridge Boathouse.
+If you want a new view of the monuments, you can rent a paddle boat in the warmer months and make your way around the Tidal Basin, or get out on the glorious Potomac River by renting a canoe, kayak or even a standup paddleboard from the Key Bridge Boathouse in Georgetown.

 Relax with a picnic in the city

 If you simply want to relax outdoors, pack a picnic and head to one of DC’s lovely public or private parks.

 Hillwood Estate, Museum and Gardens allows guests to picnic in the historic home’s gorgeous gardens.
 Meridian Hill Park, which was once a part of John Quincy Adams’ private estate, is run by the National Park Service today.
 The park still features the original cascading fountain and on Sundays, locals get together for a boisterous drum circle—and it’s a lovely place for a picnic.

 The National Arboretum, a 446-acre park with a diversity of flora and fauna (bonsai trees, azaleas, flowering cherry trees to name a few) is also home to the Instagram-worthy original Capitol Columns.
 The park has designated areas for picnicking, as does Kenilworth Aquatic Gardens, another outdoor oasis featuring waterlilies, lotuses, bamboo and more on the banks of the Anacostia River.